ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ## Process Memory Overview

-Process memory topic has been already described in many books and articles.
-We will consider points of the topic here that are the most important for a practical goal of analyzing process memory.
+There are a lot of books and articles that describe process memory organization.
+We will consider aspects of this topic that are important for practical purpose to analyze process memory.

-First of all, it will be useful to emphasize a difference between an executable binary file and a working process from the point of view of available information about a game state.
+First of all, it will be useful to emphasize a difference between executable binary file and launched process.
 We can compare executable file with a bowl.
 Data can be compared with liquid.
 The bowl defines future form of liquid that will be poured inside it.
-Executable file contains algorithms of processing data and implicit description of ways to interpret data.
+Executable file contains algorithms to process data and description of ways to interpret them.
 This description of data interpretation is represented by encoded rules of [**type system**](https://en.wikipedia.org/wiki/Type_system).

-When executable file is launched liquid starts to pour into a bowl.
-First of all, OS loads the file into memory.
-Then OS manages execution of [**machine code**](https://en.wikipedia.org/wiki/Machine_code) from the loaded executable file.
-Typical results of machine code execution are allocation, modification or deallocation memory.
-It means that you can get actual information of a game state in the [**run-time**](https://en.wikipedia.org/wiki/Run_time_%28program_lifecycle_phase%29) only.
+When executable file is launched, liquid starts to pour into a bowl.
+The first step is OS loads the file into memory.
+Then OS manages execution of [**machine code**](https://en.wikipedia.org/wiki/Machine_code) of the loaded file.
+Typical results of this execution is manipulation with memory where application data is stored.
+There are three common types of memory operations: allocation, modification and deallocation.
+It means that you can get information of a game state in the [**run-time**](https://en.wikipedia.org/wiki/Run_time_%28program_lifecycle_phase%29) only when actual operations with data happen.

 This is a scheme with components of a typical Windows process:

 ![Process Scheme](process-scheme.png)

 You can see that typical Windows process consists of several modules.
 EXE module exists always.
-It matches to the executable file that is loaded into a memory when application has been launched.
+It matches to the executable file, which was loaded to memory on application launch.
 All Windows applications use at least one library which provides access to WinAPI functions.
 Compiler links some libraries by default even if you do not use WinAPI functions explicitly in your application.
 Such WinAPI functions as `ExitProcess` or `VirtualQuery` are used by all applications for correct termination or process memory management.
-These functions are embedded implicitly into the application's code by a compiler.
+These functions are embedded implicitly into the application code by a compiler.

 This is a point where it will be useful to describe two types of libraries.
 There are [**dynamic-link libraries**](https://support.microsoft.com/en-us/kb/815065) (DLL) and static libraries.
 Key difference between them is a time of resolving dependencies.
 In case executable file depends on a static library, the library must be available at compile time.
-Linker will produce one resulting file that contains both machine code of the static library and executable file.
-In case executable file depends on a DLL, the DLL must be available at the compile time too.
+Linker will produce one resulting file that contains both machine code of the static library and the executable file.
+In case an executable file depends on a DLL, the DLL must be available at the compile time too.
 But resulting file does not contain machine code of the library.
-The code will be founded and loaded by OS into the process memory at run-time.
+This code will be founded and loaded by OS into the process memory at run-time.
 Launched application crashes if OS does not find the required DLL.
-This kind of loaded into the process memory DLLs is a second type of modules.
+This kind of loaded into the process memory DLLs is a second type of process modules.

-[**Thread**](https://en.wikipedia.org/wiki/Thread_%28computing%29) is smallest portion of machine code that can be executed separately from others in a concurrent manner.
+[**Thread**](https://en.wikipedia.org/wiki/Thread_%28computing%29) is smallest portion of machine code that can be executed separately from others in concurrent manner.
 Actually threads interacts between each other by shared resources such as memory.
 But OS is free to select which thread will be executed at the moment.
 Number of simultaneously executed threads is defined by a number of CPU cores.
-You can see in the scheme that each module is able to contain one or more threads, or module is able to not contain threads at all.
-EXE module always contains a main thread which will be launched by OS on the application start.
+You can see in the scheme that each module is able to contain one or more threads.
+Also module is able to not contain threads at all.
+EXE module always contains main thread, which is launched by OS on application start.

-Described scheme focuses on details of application's execution.
+Described scheme focuses on details of application execution.
 Now we will consider a memory layout of a typical Windows application.

 ![Process Memory Scheme](process-memory-scheme.png)

-You can see an [**address space**](https://en.wikipedia.org/wiki/Virtual_address_space) of the application.
+You can see an [**address space**](https://en.wikipedia.org/wiki/Virtual_address_space) of typical application.
 The address space is split into memory locations that are named [**segments**](https://en.wikipedia.org/wiki/Segmentation_%28memory%29).
 Each segment has [**base address**](https://en.wikipedia.org/wiki/Base_address), length and set of permissions (for example write, read, execute.)
-Splitting memory into segments simplifies memory management.
-Information about segment's length allows to hook violation of segment's bounds.
-Segment's permissions allow to control access to the segment.
+Splitting memory into segments simplifies memory management by OS.
+Information about segment length allows OS to hook violation of segment bounds.
+Segment permissions allow to control access to the segment.

 The illustrated process has three threads including the main thread.
 Each thread has own [**stack segment**](https://en.wikipedia.org/wiki/Call_stack).
 Also there are several [**heap segments**](https://msdn.microsoft.com/en-us/library/ms810603) that can be shared between all threads.
 The process contains two modules.
 First is a mandatory EXE module and second is a DLL module.
 Each of these modules has mandatory segments like [`.text`](https://en.wikipedia.org/wiki/Code_segment), [`.data`](https://en.wikipedia.org/wiki/Data_segment#Data) and [`.bss`](https://en.wikipedia.org/wiki/.bss).
-Also there are extra module's segments like `.rsrc` that are not mentioned in the scheme.
+Also there are extra segments like `.rsrc`, which are not mentioned in our scheme.

 This is a brief description of each segment in the scheme: